viniciusgerevini/godot-clyde-dialogue/USAGE.md

 ```

 Variables set via `set_variable` are included in the dialogue data object.
 This might not be ideal in cases where the data does not belong to the dialogue.
 For instance,
-in the example setting the health, all dialogues will contain a version of that value, which will increase your save file.
+in the example setting the health, all dialogues will contain a version of that value, which will increase your save file size.

 To workaround this you should use `set_external_variable`.
 Variables set this way will only be available in the current dialogue instance and won't be included in the persistence object.
 To access external variables in your dialogue use the `@` prefix (i.e health becomes `@health`).